Skip to main content

 Devolution is the transfer of powers and funding from national government to local areas, specifically to mayoral combined authorities.
 The Cambridgeshire and Peterborough Combined Authority is a mayoral combined authority.

-Local government reorganisation is about simplifying areas with two-tiers of local government into unitary authorities that are responsible for delivering all council services.
+Local Government Reorganisation is about simplifying areas with two-tiers of local government into unitary authorities that are responsible for delivering all council services.

 A two-tier area is made up of a ‘shire’ or county authority and more than one district council.
 Each of these types of authority has specific duties and responsibilities for services for residents in that area.